Alien-AV/gangster-game/game-design.md

 6. Balance money, territory, patrols and heat while gradually growing your empire.
 Heat rises each second based on unpatrolled blocks and any disagreeable owners.
 7. Occasionally an extortion attempt fails, leaving a disagreeable owner who refuses to pay.
 Failed extortions do not add territory and the owner will steadily raise heat until dealt with.
 These are tracked by a "disagreeable owners" counter.
 8. Send Fists to intimidate these owners.
 Successful intimidation removes one disagreeable owner and increases fear.

+## Gangster Role Refactor
+Each gangster now has a specialty (Face, Fist or Brain) but can perform any unlocked action.
+Their specialty simply grants a speed bonus:

+- **Faces** excel at extorting territory and recruiting new gangsters.
+- **Fists** excel at recruiting enforcers, raiding businesses and intimidating owners.
+- **Brains** excel at purchasing businesses, building illicit operations and laundering money.

+The UI provides a single action selector for every gangster so the player may assign any task.
+Progress times are reduced by 25% when a gangster performs an action matching their specialty.

 These notes are kept short on purpose – the goal is simply to track the prototype design as it evolves.